Youpeoples/Ultimate-Full-Loot-Pvp/.github/README.md

 ## Installation
 1. Copy `variable_pvp_loot_drop.lua` into your server’s `lua_scripts/` folder.
-2. Use the provided .sql for a readymade Chest Object or Create your own.
+2. Use the provided .sql over _world for Chest Object or Create your own.
 (2a)
 3. Restart `worldserver`.
 4. Kill another player in the open world to see chests spawn.